Bella-DeFinTech/across-relayer-monitoring/schema.md

 CREATE TABLE Return (
-    tx_hash TEXT NOT NULL,                      -- Transaction hash of the refund event chain_id INTEGER NOT NULL,                  -- Chain where return occurred (from chainId) return_token TEXT NOT NULL,                -- Token address being returned (from l2TokenAddress) return_amount TEXT NOT NULL,                       -- Amount returned (from refundAmounts[i]) root_bundle_id INTEGER NOT NULL,            -- Bundle ID from event (from rootBundleId)
+    tx_hash TEXT NOT NULL,                      -- Transaction hash of the refund event return_chain_id INTEGER NOT NULL,                  -- Chain where return occurred (from chainId) return_token TEXT NOT NULL,                -- Token address being returned (from l2TokenAddress) return_amount TEXT NOT NULL,                       -- Amount returned (from refundAmounts[i]) root_bundle_id INTEGER NOT NULL,            -- Bundle ID from event (from rootBundleId)